Chimera Linux started in the middle of 2021 with the goal of creating

 development.

-was a from-scratch rewrite of xbps-src
+Initially, cbuild was a from-scratch rewrite of xbps-src from Void Linux.

 It came with a minimal set of build templates, then still based around the

-, as well as the xbps
+GCC compiler and GNU coreutils, as well as the xbps package manager,

-CPU architecture (self-bootstrap was possible from the start).
+on the ppc64le CPU architecture (self-bootstrap was possible from the start).

 Milestones followed: